mtlynch/mtlynch.io/content/posts/dont-beat-yourself-up/index.md

 ---
-title: "If Your Bootstrapped Business is Struggling, Don't Beat Yourself Up"
+title: "Don't Beat Yourself Up About Your Struggling Bootstrapped Business"
 date: 2024-06-03T09:11:10-04:00
 ---

 I've been in the world of bootstrapped founders for about seven years.
 I used to organize Indie Hacker meetups in New York City, and I continue to organize them in Western Massachusetts.
 I've worked full-time as a bootstrapped founder for the past six years and try as much as possible to connect with other founders.

 When people start a bootstrapped business, they're usually excited.
 They've read stories online of other founders like Pieter Levels or XX.
 And they're excited to build the business.
-And then it doesn't
+And then they launch something and it flops, and they're crushed.

+If you find yourself in this situation, know that it gets easier and you're probably holding yourself to unrealistic standards.

-##
+## TODO

 I was at a meetup a few years ago and one of the people who attended had quit his job in big tech to pursue his own business.
 That was cool because it was exactly what I had done.